Simon Le Bon: Solo excursions

 While Le Bon has been in Duran Duran for the band's entire recording history, he has also dabbled in solo outings.
-In 1985, for the Whitbread Round the World Race, he contributed a song entitled "Grey Lady of the Sea" and narrated a video of that year's race called Drum (1987).
+In 1985, for the Whitbread Round the World Race, he contributed a song titled "Grey Lady of the Sea" and narrated a video of that year's race called Drum (1987).
 "Grey Lady of the Sea" was released as a single in Japan in 1988.

 In 1989, for Jonathan Elias' Requiem for the Americas project, Le Bon contributed "Follow in My Footsteps", with the Bangles' Susanna Hoffs providing backing vocals.
 The track was released on 7" single in Italy that year.

 In 1998, along with friend Nick Wood and wife Yasmin, he set up SYN Entertainment (Simon Yasmin Nick) in Tokyo, Japan.
 Having first conceived the idea in 1988, Le Bon is currently described as SYN's "Founder and Chairman", while Wood is "Founder, President and Creative Director".

 In 2000, SYN Entertainment founded SYN Records which has released a number of compilations, some of which have included contributions by Le Bon.
 Another solo track, "Dreamboy", was featured on the SYN-released soundtrack to the Mario Van Peebles comedy film Love Kills (1998).

-Also in 2000, SYN co-executive produced the Duran Duran studio album Pop Trash along with Nick Rhodes and Warren Cuccurullo's side-venture TV Mania.
+Also in 2000, SYN co-executive produced the Duran Duran studio album Pop Trash along with Rhodes' and Cuccurullo's side-venture TV Mania.

-In October 2005 Dutch trance DJ Ferry Corsten released the track "Fire", with vocals by Simon Le Bon.
+In October 2005 Dutch trance DJ Ferry Corsten released the track "Fire", with vocals by Le Bon.
 It was a remix of the lesser known Duran Duran single "Serious", from the studio album Liberty (1990).